OpenSourceSag/django-dash2013/readme.rst

 Django Dash 2013 (OpenSourceSag)
 ============

-This application allow you to create and manage your project in a SCRUM way.
+This application allows you to create and manage your project in a SCRUM way.

 Installation
 ------------
 1. To set up the environment, you need to run the command: python manage.py install your_username your_email